NicholasThrom/ts-express-empty/app/client/README.md

 Be careful importing things,
 as it can seriously increase file size.

+Sourcemaps are included for typescript if NODE_ENV is "development" or undefined.

 Likewise, in `styles/`, `index.less` is the only file that is compiled.
 Anything else to be included needs to be imported.
 While less will grab files from anywhere,